germal/OpenCVB/README.md

 algorithms in OpenCVB.
 The current edition of the code contains examples of compound algorithms and more will arrive in future releases.
-The class-oriented structure of the code almost enforces reuse because any algorithm with sliders or check boxes suggests any developer reuse the existing class rather than provide another, similar set of sliders and check boxes.
+The class-oriented structure of the code almost enforces reuse because any algorithm with sliders or check boxes suggests reusing an existing class rather than provide another with similar set of sliders and check boxes.
 The options forms for combined algorithms are automatically cascaded for easy selection.

 **Acknowledgements**